peremato/g4tutorial/Using-CernVM-VirtualBox.md

     ```
   - for Windows:
      Download the [cernvm-launch](https://ecsft.cern.ch/dist/cernvm/launch/bin/Win/cernvm-launch.exe) executable.
+- On MacOS and using the ssh login interface you may need to install **XQuartz** for using the Geant4 graphics.
+XQuartz can be downloded from [here](https://www.xquartz.org)

 ## Create the VM Image
 - Clone the repository with the public CernVM contexts